scaldi/scaldi-website/learn.md

 {% endhighlight %}

 The instance would be created **only once**, but it would be created as soon as injector (in which it is defined) is initialized.
-All injects get the save instance of the binding.
+All injects get the same instance of the binding.

 ### Provider Binding